Matticusau/pr-helper/README.md

 ## Inputs

-Set the following inputs in the
+Set the following inputs in the workflow file

 ### `configuration-path`